nwtaf/arcl-driver/README.md

 To install the ARCL client, follow these steps:

-1. Clone the repository: `git clone https://github.com/username/repository.git`
+1. Clone the repository: `git clone https://github.com/nwtaf/arcl-driver.git`
-2. Navigate to the project directory: `cd repository`
+2. Navigate to the project directory: `cd arcl-driver`
-3. Install the required packages: `pip install -r requirements.txt`
+3. Install the required packages: `pip install -r requirements.txt` (still working on minimizing requirements.txt)

-Replace 'username' and 'repository' with your actual GitHub username and repository name.

 ## Usage

-Provide instructions on how to use your ARCL client here.
+Within the src folder, there are a few files:
+* arcl-telnet-client.py: automatically starts a telnet client where the user can enter commands
+* arcl-tcp-client.py: not recommended, depreciated

 ## Contributing